hth313/OS4/doc/semimerged.rst

 for each program line.
 This hook does two things.
-First, it detects when we are entering a semi-merged argument and will ensure the display looks right and the program memory is written to in the correct way, forming the text literal and also prune it if the default argument is entered.
-Second, when not entering a program step it will display semi-merged program steps in the decorated fashion.
+First, it detects when we are entering a semi-merged argument and will ensure the display looks right and the program memory is written to in the correct way, forming the text literal and omit it if the default argument is entered.
+Second, when not entering a program step it will display semi-merged program steps in its decorated fashion.

 Dual arguments
 --------------